microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/projectrome-put-activity.md

 PUT /me/activities/{appActivityId}
 ```

+> [!NOTE]
-> **Note:** The appActivityId in the URL needs to be URL-safe (all characters except for RFC 2396 unreserved characters must be converted to their hexadecimal representation), but the original appActivityId does not have to be URL-safe.
+> The appActivityId in the URL needs to be URL-safe (all characters except for RFC 2396 unreserved characters must be converted to their hexadecimal representation), but the original appActivityId does not have to be URL-safe.

 ## Request headers